Salaami: Soundtrack

 The music was composed by Nadeem-Shravan.
 The songs are written by Madan Pal, Sameer, Surendra Sathi and Anwar Sagar.
 Singers Asha Bhosle, Kumar Sanu, Alka Yagnik, Kavita Krishnamurthy, Pankaj Udhas rendered their voices in the album.
-This album was massive popular when realise especially track "Chehra Kya Dekhte Ho" sang by Kumar Sanu & Asha Bhosle.
+This album was massive popular when released especially track "Chehra Kya Dekhte Ho" sang by Kumar Sanu & Asha Bhosle.
 According to the Indian trade website Box Office India, with around 22,00,000 units sold the soundtrack became the tenth highest-selling album of the year.